Bayat-Alireza/BusinessRuleValidator/ReadMe.md

 }
 ```

-18. on the ConsolApp1 locate program.cs
+15. in the solution explorer view under the ConsolApp1 locate program.cs
-19. Copy following code inside the program.cs
+16. Copy following code inside the program.cs

 ```c#